-Aseptically transfer the contents of the reconstituted vial(s) into an intravenous bag (or bottle) containing either 9 mg/ml (0.9%) sodium chloride for infusion or 50 mg/ml (5%) glucose for infusion obtaining an anidulafungin concentration of 0.77 mg/ml.
-The table below provides the dilution to a concentration of 0.77 mg/ml for the final infusion solution and infusion instructions for each dose.
+Aseptically transfer the contents of the reconstituted vial(s) into an intravenous bag (or bottle) containing either 9 mg/mL (0.9 %) sodium chloride for infusion or 50 mg/mL (5 %) glucose for infusion obtaining an anidulafungin concentration of 0.77 mg/mL.
+The table below provides the volumes required for each dose.